 Level Student Behaviour Teacher Action, Consequences and Strategies Extra Support 0 Student adheres to school rules.
-Student respects the rights of self and others, is cooperative and self-controlled.
+Student respects the rights of self and others, is co- operative and self- controlled.
 The aim here is to encourage and acknowledge the student.
 Positively reinforce behaviour with appropriate comments and specific feedback.
-Involve colleagues in recognition of student's achievements 1 Is involved in minor disruptions of low intensity and frequency.
+Involve colleagues in recognition of student's achievements • assemblies • positive behaviours noted 1 Is involved in minor disruptions of low intensity and frequency.
 For example: Distracting others Finger tapping Off task Calling out Out of seat Passing note Not following instruction Not participating Not keeping hands to self Note: If any of these behaviours persist or are displayed at a higher intensity see next level.
 The aim here is to make child/ren conscious of error and redirect into appropriate behaviour Active Options: Start with warning or reminder - 3 only.
 Questioning and clarification "Is there something I can do to help?"
 Expression of disapproval or disappointment.
 Clarify rights/rules about safety, respect and care.
 Consequences of behaviour outlined.
 Clarify consequences of continued breach of appropriate behaviour.
 After 3 warnings: Loss of playtime - 5 mins starting point.
 Deprived of privileges.
 Sent to another Class.
 Write down or ask what has been done and what could be done better.
 Ask child "What can you do to resolve the situation?" e.g. written apology Use Behaviour Incident Report form.
 In case of a dispute between students, listening to both sides of the conflict is important and this may involve addressing the situation during break time so as not to disrupt the class.
 Note the discrepancy and inform the students that it will be addressed later.
 Bring parents in early while a situation is still minor.
 Persistent behaviour at any level should be reported to parents.
 Consult with College or other colleagues for feedback in handling certain situations if support is needed.
 A specialist or casual teacher should notify class teacher depending on the severity of the infringement.
 NB: This will help to identify those children who need support before situations escalate.
 A child study may be carried out at a pedagogical level at the indication of the class teacher.
-2 Infringes the rules and rights of others or displays behaviours at a higher frequency or intensity than level 1. e.g. At this level the child must face the consequences of their actions and learn again the responsible, respectful way to behave in class.
-Options: Loss of privileges.
-Duty/Specialist teacher discusses with class teacher behaviour of child.
-Class teachers to work with children "What's the Problem?" (older children can discuss or write about e.g. Age of child times minutes + consideration for level of behaviour
+2 Infringes the rules and rights of others or displays At this level the child must face the consequences of their actions and learn again Duty/Specialist teacher discusses with class teacher behaviour of child.